extraordy/rh-sso-docs/Administration.md

   - **_Confidential_**: Used by clients capable of maintaining the confidentiality of their credentials and based on a client secret to initiate the login protocol.
 When this access type is choosen a new **Credentials** tab is enabled.
+Server-side clients that need to perform a browser login use this kind of access type.

-  - **_Public_**: Used by client which don't require a secret and are not capable of secure authentication.
+  - **_Public_**: Used by client which don't require a secret and/or are not capable of secure authentication.
+Standard client-side clients that perform a browser login use this access type.

   - **_Bearer-Only_**: The application allow bearer token requests only.
 Useful for CLI tools that require a bearer token to pass to users to esecute API